Sanchitumrao/python/README.md

  ## :wave: Hi!
 Welcome to the Python repository.
- **python** is a versatile,high level programming language known for its readablity and easy to use.
+ **Python** is a versatile,high level programming language known for its readablity and easy to use.
  It is widly used in web development(with **Django** and **Flask** frameworks),**data science**,**machine learning** ,**AI** and **automation**.
  There are lots of inbuilt libraries in **Python** that extend functionality.Some popular libraries include **Numpy**,**Pandas**,**Matplotlib**,**TensorFlow**and **PyTorch**.
  This repository introduce you to basics to advanced python concepts with examples and exercise.